-No provision for Hong Kong profits tax or income tax of other jurisdiction has been made as the Company did not generate any assessable profits arising in Hong Kong or elsewhere during the period from 14 November 2022 (date of incorporation) to 31 December 2023.
+No provision for Hong Kong profits tax or income tax of other jurisdiction has been made as the Company did not generate any assessable profits arising in Hong Kong or elsewhere for the year ended 31 December 2024.

-No deferred tax has been recognised as there are no material timing differences.
+No deferred tax has been recognised as there are no material timing differences for the year ended 31 December 2024.